juliarobe/juliarobe.github.io/projects/GalaxyMorphology&Evolution.md

 Next, I computed K-corrections, which account for the effects of redshift on galaxy brightness, by analyzing flux data from the SDSS database and applying filter responses and reddening corrections to galaxy spectra.
 This involved interpolating filter data to estimate responses at specific wavelengths, allowing me to visualize and understand the results.

-Here is a sample of my code used to calculate the observed magnitudes for both the r-band and g-band, which is are values needed to calculate the K-correction.
-This calculation is also where I interpolated the filter data to estimate the filter response at the exact wavelength of the spectral data:
+Below is a sample of my code used to calculate the observed magnitudes for both the r-band and g-band, which is are values needed to calculate the K-correction.
+This calculation is also where I interpolated the filter data to estimate the filter response at the exact wavelength of the spectral data.

+### Calculating the observed magnitudes for r-band and g-band:
 ```
-# Calculate observed magnitudes for r-band and g-band

 # Dictionaries to store observed magnitude values
 Mobs_r = {}
 Mobs_g = {}